-Approved By Date Approved January 2016 The Board January 2016 December 2017 Annual Review - inclusion of Vision and Mission, changes to corporate Values, minor changes to references to risk management and delegations of authority documentation and support provided to the Board by the Corporate Secretariat The Board 21 December 2017 December 2018 Annual Review - inclusion of updated CBHS Group Vision The Board 20 December 2018 December 2019 Annual Review - Update of Board Committees and Vision & Purpose The Board 12 December 2019 December 2020 Annual Review - Minor Changes The Board 11 December 2020 February 2022 Annual Review - Changes made 3.2 Responsibilities of the Board to reflect the Constitution Formatting and typographical changes The Board 24 February 2022 February 2024 Change to incorporate Board's role under ICAAP to align with the ICAAP Summary Statement approved by the Board in June 2023.
-Clarify process relating to passing of circular The Board 23 February 2024 December 2018 December 2018 December 2019 December 2020 February 2022 February December 2017 Annual Review - inclusion of Vision and Mission, changes to corporate Values, minor changes to references to risk management and delegations of authority documentation and support provided to the Board by the Corporate Secretariat December Annual Review - inclusion of updated CBHS Group Vision December 2018 Annual Review - Update of Board Committees and Vision & Purpose December 2020 Annual Review - Minor Changes Pebruary 2022 Annual Review - Changes made 3.2 Responsibilities of the Board to reflect the Constitution Formatting and typographical changes February 2024 Change to incorporate Board's role under ICAAP to align with the ICAAP Summary Statement approved by the Board in June December 2017 Annual Review - inclusion of Vision and Mission, changes to corporate Values, minor changes to references to risk management and delegations of authority documentation and support provided to the Board by the Corporate Secretariat December Annual Review - inclusion of updated CBHS Group Vision December Annual Review - Update of Board Committees and Vision & Purpose Annual Review - Minor Changes December 2020 Annual Review - Changes made 3.2 Responsibilities of the Board to reflect the Constitution Formatting and typographical changes February 2024 Change to incorporate Board's role under ICAAP to align with the ICAAP Summary Statement approved by the Board in June 2023.
-Clarify process relating to passing of circular
+Version # Date Created Changes Approved By Date Approved V1.0 January 2016 The Board January 2016 V1.1 December 2017 Annual Review - inclusion of Vision and Mission, changes to corporate Values, minor changes to references to risk management and delegations of authority documentation and support provided to the Board by the Corporate Secretariat The Board 21 December 2017 V1.2 December 2018 Annual Review - inclusion of updated CBHS Group Vision The Board 20 December 2018 V1.3 December 2019 Annual Review - Update of Board Committees and Vision & Purpose The Board 12 December 2019 V1.4 December 2020 Annual Review - Minor Changes The Board 11 December 2020 V1.5 February 2022 Annual Review - Changes made 3.2 Responsibilities of the Board to reflect the Constitution Formatting and typographical changes The Board 24 February 2022 V1.6 February 2024 Change to incorporate Board's role under ICAAP to align with the ICAAP Summary Statement approved by the Board in June 2023.
+Clarify process relating to passing of circular resolutions.
+The Board 23 February 2024 V1.7 February 2025 Changes made to 3.2.2, 3.2.3 and 3.2.5 relating to oversight of management and remuneration, Fund Rules and appointment and removal of external advisers.
+The Board 21 February 2025 Incorporated new clause 4.2 relating to Deputy Chair.